sapols/JPL-CUSeniorProjects/README.md

 To use the program, you must provide it:
 - a compatible elevation map (see below)
 - specifications for a theoretical rover, including a maximum slope it can safely traverse, as well as field of view for using the limited route algorithm
-- a start coordinate (in pixels) corresponding to a location on the input map
+- a start coordinate (in pixels or latitude/longitude) corresponding to a location on the input map
-- an end coordinate (in pixels) also corresponding to the map
+- an end coordinate (in pixels or latitude/longitude) also corresponding to the map
 - a specified algorithm type to run (see below)
 - a specified algorithm to run (see below)
 - a specified coordinate output type (see below)